Lots of factors can influence how likely it is for you or your partner to become pregnant.

 Frequent sex is the best way to conceive

-Have sex every 2 to 3 days to increase your chances of getting pregnant.
-This may not always be practical.
+Having sex every 2 to 3 days increases your chances of getting pregnant.
+But this may not always be practical.
 For example, you or your partner may need to travel for work.
 In such situations, you may decide to schedule when to have sex together.

 Ovulation and the best time to have sex